srozemuller/rozemuller_blog/content/blog/2022-09-05-deploy-intune-settings-via-settings-catalog-automated/index.md

 |PUT|Replace a resource with a new one.|
 |DELETE|Remove a resource.|

+For more information about Graph API methods, check this URL: https://docs.microsoft.com/en-us/graph/use-the-api#http-methods
 ### Authenticate to Graph API
 To deploy settings in Microsoft Endpoint Manager we need to authenticate.
 I've configured an application registration in Azure AD and set the correct API permissions.
 To get the correct permissions for a specific action check the Graph API documentation.